-Many championship tournaments have been held at this property, including: the U.S. Amateur Public Links Championship, AJGA tournaments, NCAA regional championships, the Independent Youth classic, and the Indiana Men’s Amateur Championship – 26 times.
+Many championship tournaments have been held at this property, including the U.S. Amateur Public Links Championship, multiple AJGA tournaments, NCAA regional championships, the Independent Youth classic, and the Indiana Men’s Amateur Championship – 26 times.
 The course has also served as a qualification site for the U.S and Senior Open, plus the National Public Links.

 Otter Creek has hosted:

 - Thirty state amateurs – winners include Fuzzy Zoeller and Tyler Duncan